 The Handshoe Mouse from Hippus NV is designed to eliminate the 3 most common issues associated with the use of a computer mouse - gripping, pinching, and tensing of the fingers.
 The unique naturally supportive contours of the Handshoe Mouse permit the hand and fingers to completely relax whether actively engaged with the mouse or just resting between movements —like they do in a well-worn glove.
-This relaxed position eliminates the sustained static tension that most users tend to maintain when using a mouse and which are associated with the development of RSI.
+This relaxed position eliminates the sustained static tension that most tend to maintain when using a mouse and which are associated with the development of RSI.
 With multiple size options available —4 for the Right and 3 for the Left— anyone can receive full support of the hand, wrist and fingers while actively mousing.
 The recommended usage for this mouse is on the desk surface with the forearm fully supported by the desk or arm rest of the chair.

-The Handshoe Mouse does not require any passive muscle tension or use, and prevents users from excessive muscle exertion while actively using the mouse, making it the only mouse on the market that is almost impossible to use incorrectly.
+The Handshoe Mouse does not require any passive muscle tension or use, and prevents excessive muscle exertion during active use, making it the only mouse on the market that is almost impossible to use incorrectly.
 The waterfall design of the Handshoe Mouse provides a naturally curved resting support for the fingers, allowing them to fully relax between clicks.
 This eliminates the negative effects from an anticipation of the click which on traditional mice results in raised, hovering fingers as well as overexertion and overextension of the extensor muscles.
 The design also incorporates a thumbrest which supports the thumb in a neutral and relaxed fashion making the Handshoe Mouse a good option for those experiencing thumb-related issues such as DeQuervain’s Tenosynovitus.